 T’is the season of the holiday party.
 The time of year when there is lots of cheer (and beer).
 However, as fun as holiday parties can be, they can also lead to a legal nightmare.
 With the recent legalization of cannabis, hosts won’t only be concerned about the liability risks of those drinking and possibly injuring themselves or someone else, but also the host’s liability responsibilities for their guests using cannabis.

-On the most recent episode of The Law Show, Joe Murphy, Q.C., discussed social host liability both for private parties and office parties, and what can be done to mitigate legal issues in case of injury as a result of a social event.
+On an episode of The Law Show, Joe Murphy, Q.C., discussed social host liability both for private parties and office parties, and what can be done to mitigate legal issues in case of injury as a result of a social event.
 As the holiday season begins, we want to offer further insight on how you might be found liable, and how you can avoid liability.

 Much like commercial hosts (i.e., pubs and restaurants) employers are held to a high standard of care when hosting events where alcohol will be served.
 Not only does this duty of care cover the attendees of the event, but also anyone who may encounter these guests (a common example being another driver on the road).